Tuesday, October 24, 2023

 Ignore all of it because if you choose to watch this film, you don’t really care about the plot.
 You want that sweet shark-eating-people action.
 You get some of that, after you wade through endless dialogue that is unrealistic and delivered by smarmy and unlikable characters.
 A bit of red clouds in the water, a touch of entrails, and a severed limb or two.
 It feels almost like the scenes shark fans tune in for were added to keep folks from demanding refunds from the VOD providers.

-I cannot really say anything too rough about the actors given the tedious and unappealing nature of most of the characters they had to play, though I will say that Bren Foster seemed to enjoy playing Lucas as total dick of a human being.
+I cannot really say anything too rough about the actors given the tedious and unappealing nature of most of the characters they had to play, though I will say that Bren Foster seemed to enjoy playing Lucas as a total dick of a human being.
 Everyone else just hit their marks.

 To be fair, I want to give proper credit to the real stars of this film.
 The underwater photography and the diving crew in this film deserve recognition for the extensive work they put into this utterly lackluster dose of predictability.
 Unlike the second film in this series, “Deep Blue Sea 3” features some truly beautiful shots of marine life as well as having the characters in the water on a regular basis.
 The people who did all the underwater work are often overlooked, along with the stunt people.
 Here, they make the film come together.
 Without them, this film would have been unwatchable.